Procurador1337/LibreNote/README.md

 This installs the binary, a `.desktop` entry, and an icon, so LibreNote will appear in your application menu.

+### Windows users

+Do not throw away the files, the .exe requires them to run properly

 ## Features
 - Plain-text editing with configurable font, colors, tab size, word wrap
 - Fully remappable keyboard shortcuts via `~/.config/LibreNote/settings.txt`